 As of the last update, TMS Entertainment, Kodansha, or any company related to the production of the anime has not officially confirmed the Rent-A-Girlfriend Season 2 release date.
-Nor has the production of a Rent-A-Girlfriend sequel has been announced, but the official announcement for the second season did not provide a time frame or year for the premiere.
+The production of a Rent-A-Girlfriend sequel has been announced, but the official announcement for the second season did not provide a time frame or year for the premiere.

 Once the news is officially confirmed, this article will be updated with the relevant information.
-In the meantime, it’s possible to speculate about when, or if, the Kanojo Okarishimasu Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Kanojo Okarishimasu Season 2 premiere date will occur in the future.

 TMS Entertainment is fairly well known for doing multiple seasons for anime series they produce.
 For their 2021 production schedule, the only project announced so far is Dr. STONE: Stone Wars.

-If the second season is not teased by the final moments of Episode 12, then it is possible that an announcement could take place in early 2021 during a planned Rent-A-Girlfriend event.
+Since Rent-A-Girlfriend Season 2 was confirmed right after Episode 12 was streaming, then it is possible that additional details could be announced in early 2021 during a planned Rent-A-Girlfriend event.
 Volume 1 of the Rent-A-Girlfriend Blu-Ray/DVD box set (which comes out October 28, 2020) includes tickets.

 Rent-A-Girlfriend Season 2 spoilers (plot summary/synopsis)

 Note: Spoilers for the Rent-A-Girlfriend Season 2 anime assume the second season will pick up the story with Chapter 50.